 The expenses you can deduct from your rental income are:

-- legal fees involved in buying a rental property, as long as the expense is $10,000 or less.
+• legal fees involved in buying a rental property, if the expense is $10,000 or less.

 Interest deductions

-From 1 October 2021 new rules limit the amount of interest deductions you can claim for your rental property in New Zealand.
+From 1 October 2021 until 31 March 2025, the interest limitation rules limit the ability to claim interest as an expense for residential rental property in New Zealand.

 Expenses you cannot deduct